vancluever/aws-runas/README.md

    interactive shell sessions (by supplying no commands).
  * MFA will be auto-detected and only prompted for if necessary (allowing one to assume a role that does not have a MFA serial supplied).
+ * Session tokens can be acquired without assuming a role by adding the appropriate `mfa_serial` into the `[default]` profile and running `aws-runas` with `--no-role`.
+Subsequent uses of `aws-runas` after this will not prompt you for MFA (useful for tooling that needs to assume multiple roles off the same session token).

 Usage
 ------